citrineos/citrineos.github.io/docs/guides/connecting-a-charger.md

         }
     }

-# Pointing your charger to CitrineOS
+# Point Charger to CitrineOS
 Once CitrineOS is running and your charger is created, you can point the charger to `ws://localhost:8081`.
-Depending on the charger you are using, you may need to append the station ID to the url, i.e. `ws://localhost:8081/<stationId>`.
+Depending on the charger you are using, you may need to append the station identifier (which should match with the "name" of the charger) to the url, i.e. `ws://localhost:8081/cp001`.
 Some chargers take care of this automatically.

-# Booting in OCPP 2.0.1
+# Boot in OCPP 2.0.1

-The `Boot` table can be used to both review the most recent boot status as well as set a boot status for the next `BootNotificationRequest` received from the charging station.
+The `Boot` table can be used to review the most recent boot status and set a boot status for the next `BootNotificationRequest` received from the charging station.
 After a successful boot, the status is set to `Accepted`.
-If you wish to fetch the device model from the charger as part of the boot process described in the B02 use case of part 2 of the OCPP 2.0.1 protocol, set the status to `Pending` and check the 'Get Base Report On Pending' option.
+If you wish to fetch the device model from the charger as part of the boot process described in the B02 use case of part 2 of the OCPP 2.0.1 protocol, set the status to `Pending` and check the `Get Base Report On Pending` option.
 This will cause the next boot to be responded to with a `BootNotificationResponse` that has status `Pending`, then CitrineOS will send a `GetBaseReportRequest`, triggering a series of `NotifyReportRequest` messages.
 After the full report has been sent, the next attempted boot by the charger will be `Accepted`.

 The `Boot` table has CRUD endpoints via REST API, of which the docs can be found [here](/apis/core-api) or running locally at [http://localhost:8080/docs](http://localhost:8080/docs).
 Here is an example request for charger `cp001`:

-    curl --location --request PUT 'http://localhost:8080/data/configuration/boot?stationId=cp001' \
+    curl --location --request PUT 'http://localhost:8080/data/configuration/boot?ocppConnectionName=cp001&tenantId=1' \
         --header 'Content-Type: application/json' \
         --data '{ "status": "Pending" }'